raganwald/raganwald.github.com/index.md

 ### I'm available for work.

-I recently completed nine years as a Principal Engineer with PagerDuty, where I was part of the overall leadership while we from roughly M$25 ARR to our IPO and on to roughly M$450 ARR.
+I recently completed nine years as a Principal Engineer with PagerDuty.
 I've shipped for PagerDuty, GitHub, devTopia, Unspace Interactive, and KL Group/Sitraka amongst others.
 I'm available to play a meaningful part in another breakout success.

-I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus, within a growing and rapidly iterating group that shares my aspiration to change the way customers think about their business and their work.
+I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus.

 ### This is not my first rodeo